yext/search-core/docs/answers-core.querytrigger.md

 ## QueryTrigger enum

-Indicates that a search query was not supplied by a user.
+Describes the ways a search can be executed besides user input.

 <b>Signature:</b>